Iron in folklore: In Judaism

-In the Bible at Judges 1:19, God was unable to lead the nation of Judah to victory against the Valleymen due to them having chariots of iron.
+In the Bible at Judges 1:19, although God was with Judah (see Verse 2), he (Judah) was unable to lead the nation to victory against the Valleymen due to them having chariots of iron.

 "And the LORD was with Judah; and he drave out the inhabitants of the mountain; but could not drive out the inhabitants of the valley, because they had chariots of iron."

 In fiction

 Cold iron is a poetic term for iron.
 Francis Grose's 1811 Dictionary of the Vulgar Tongue defines cold iron as "A sword, or any other weapon for cutting or stabbing."
 This usage often appears as "cold steel" in modern parlance.

 Rudyard Kipling's poem "Cold Iron", found in his 1910 collection of stories Rewards and Fairies, used the term poetically to mean "weapon".

 In his novel Redgauntlet, the Scottish author Sir Walter Scott wrote, "Your wife's a witch, man; you should nail a horse-shoe on your chamber-door."

 In modern fantasy, cold iron may refer to a special type of metal, such as meteoric iron or unworked metal.
 Weapons and implements made from cold iron are often granted special efficacy against creatures such as fairies and spirits.

 In the Disney film Maleficent, the title character reveals early on that iron is lethal to fairies, and that the metal burns them on contact.

 In the Pokémon games, Pokémon categorized as Fairy-types are weak against moves that are categorized as Steel-type.
 Fairy-type moves are also less effective than other types of moves against Pokémon of the Steel-type.

+In the Lords and Ladies novel of Terry Pratchett's Discworld series, the Elves are a fey and maleficent race, strongly sensitive to what a modern reader will recognize to be magnetic fields.
+They are powerfully averse to iron for this reason.

+In Quatermass and the Pit, an iron crane is used to disperse the energy of a Martian that emerges from archeological excavations.
+The use of "iron and water against the devil" is cited by one of the characters who suggests and applies the theory.

+In Trollhunters: Tales of Arcadia, a pure iron horseshoe, referred to as a "gaggletack", can be used to force changelings to take whichever form they were not taking, upon direct contact with a gaggletack.
+Gaggletacks are used within the show to reveal trolls and humans to be changelings.

+In Changeling: The Dreaming, Changelings as well as True Fae are weak to cold iron, in the mechanics of the game, cold iron does "aggravated" damage to Changelings and True Fae, meaning it cannot be healed with any supernatural means or accelerated healing powers.
+A player playing a Changeling or True Fae must weigh the risks of fighting people with Cold Iron, as healing from potential wounds could take as long, if not longer, than equivalent wounds done to a human.